Who's Who in Pentecost > Hite, Benjamin Harrison (UPCI)

 1888 ~ 1948

-A few days later, Brothewr H.W.
-Coulon came to nashville, preaching the message of the baptism of the Holy Ghost.
-B.H.
-Hite had never heard this messagem but when he did he said that he wanted all that God had for him.
+A few days later, Bro.
+H.W.
+Coulon came to Nashville, preaching the message of the baptism of the Holy Ghost.
+Bro.
+Hite had never heard this message but when he did he said that he wanted all that God had for him.
 In October, 1912, he received the Holy Ghost at a ladies prayer meeting, and spoke with tongues for about five hours.
-Shortly thereafter he acknowledges his call to preach the gospel.
+Shortly thereafter he acknowledged his call to preach the gospel.

-At the beginning of his ministry he preached on street corners, in jails, in cottage prayer meetings - in fact, anywhere there was an open door.
+At the beginning of his ministry he preached on street corners, in jails, in cottage prayer meetings...in fact, anywhere there was an open door.
 In his first cottage prayer meeting a blind woman was divinely healed.
 He opened his first mission in 1913.
-But he soon felt the call to enter evangelistic work, and this led him into the mountain areas, as well as tp many places in Tennessee, Arkansas, Oklahoma, Illinois, and Missouri.
-He founded missions which have grown into fine churches.
-In 1920 he opened a small mission in Granite City, Illinois.
+But he soon felt the call to enter evangelistic work, and this led him into the mountain areas as well as many places in Tennessee, Arkansas, Oklahoma, Illinois, and Missouri.
+He funded missions which have grown into fine churches.
+In In 1919 he founded a mission church in Joplin, MO., located at the corner of 22nd and Main Street where he labored for one year.
+In 1920, he moved to Granite City, Illinois where he opened a small mission.
 In 1923 he conducted services in Belleville, Illinois, and many received the Holy Ghost.

 Who's Who